wookie41/blitz/README.md

 Mac and Window (Windows was named last for a reason).

-Having this in mind, even tho it's written in C++, it shouldn't make use of any of the fancy C++ stuff, like smart pointers, STL and etc.
+Having this in mind, even tho it's written in C++, it shouldn't make use of any of the fancy C++ stuff, like smart pointers and etc.

 ###### Smart Pointers
 No smart pointers usage is allowed in the core of the renderer.